dndplayer/dnd-player/README.md

 **CONTRIBUTION.md** contains details about contributing, code building and IDE niceties.

 **DEBUGGING.md** details on the ideal setup for debugging the site.

+dnd-player is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

+dnd-player uses material and mechanics from the System Reference Document 5.1 published under the Open Gaming License 1.0a.
+Please see LICENSE for more information.

+Dungeons & Dragons, D&D, their respective logos, and all Wizards titles and characters are property of Wizards of the Coast LLC in the U.S.A. and other countries. ©2019 Wizards. dnd-player is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.